ANALYSIS | Why Ottawa's airport can cut down trees if it wants to | CBC News

 Airport privatization changed the game

-The red pines sat on Transport Canada land and were planted there sometime in the 1950s or 1960s, with the idea that they would be one day turned into telephone poles.
+The red pines sat on Transport Canada land and were planted there sometime in the 1950s or 1960s with the idea that they would be one day be made into telephone poles.

 The department, however, had little information about the lot's history or why it didn't get the maintenance it needed for the trees to thrive.